 servicename] ... repl-svc-applier-filters=replicate property=replicator.filter.replicate.ignore=contacts ... shell>

 A bad filter configuration will not stop the replicator from starting, but

 the replicator will be placed into the

-To disable a previously enabled filter, empty the filter specification and (optionally) unset the corresponding property or properties.
+To disable a previously enabled filter for staging deployments, empty the filter specification and (optionally) unset the corresponding property or properties.
 For example:

 ./tools/tpm update alpha --hosts=host1,host2,host3 \ --repl-svc-applier-filters= \ --remove-property=replicator.filter.replicate.ignore

-Multiple filters can be applied on any stage, and the filters will be processes and called within the order defined within the configuration.
+Multiple filters can be applied on any stage, and the filters will be processed and called within the order defined within the configuration.
 For example, the following configuration:

 ./tools/tpm update alpha --hosts=host1,host2,host3 \ --repl-svc-applier-filters=enumtostring,settostring,pkey \ --remove-property=replicator.filter.replicate.ignore